8BitJosh/JukeBot/README.md

 # JukeBot

-Based on another project called MusicBot for discord ( https://github.com/Just-Some-Bots/MusicBot ) used to take music suggestions which are then searched for and played from youtube
+Based on another project called MusicBot for discord ( https://github.com/Just-Some-Bots/MusicBot ) used to take music suggestions which are then searched for and played from youtube using youtube-dl

 ## What are its commands?